Public toilet: Service access

 Modern public toilets often have a service entrance, utilities passage, and the like, that run behind all the fixtures.
 Sensors are installed in a separate room, behind the fixtures.
 Usually, the separate room is just a narrow corridor or passageway.

 Sensors

 Sensor-operated fixtures (faucets, soap dispensers, hand dryers, paper towel dispensers) prevent the spread of disease by allowing patrons to circumvent the need to touch common surfaces.
 Sensor-operated toilets also help conserve water by limiting the amount used per flush, and require less routine maintenance.
 Each sensor views through a small window into each fixture.
 Sometimes the metal plates that house the sensor windows are bolted on from behind, to prevent tampering.
 Additionally, all of the electrical equipment is safely behind the walls, so that there is no danger of electric shock.
-However, a RCCB must be used for all such electrical equipment.
+However, a residual-current device must be used for all such electrical equipment.

-Some public toilets have an automatic sensor controlled flushing system that flushes the toilet when the user steps away from the sensor.
+Some public toilets have an automatic sensor-controlled flushing system that flushes the toilet when the user steps away from the sensor.
 They might also have an additional button that the user can push to provide a second flush.